Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Summary and Conclusion

-More systematic analysis of deformed nuclei by our DQRPA are under progress by including light nuclei characterized by the shell evolution or the inversion island.
-In the light nuclei or neutron-deficient nuclei, which may have small energy gaps between protons and neutrons and small N-Z values, the neutron-proton pairing correlations could definitely affect nuclear $\beta^+$ decays and Ikeda sum rule.
-Therefore GT(+) strength distribution data on the nuclei could be a stringent test of nuclear models.
+More systematic analysis of deformed nuclei by our DQRPA are under progress for exotic light nuclei characterized by the shell evolution or the inversion island.
+In the light nuclei or neutron-deficient nuclei, which may have small energy gaps between protons and neutrons and small N-Z values, the neutron-proton pairing correlations could definitely affect the GT transition phenomena.
+Therefore more data for the GT($\mp$) strength distributions on the nuclei, in particular, on the high-lying GT states, could be a stringent test of deformed nuclear models.

+Finally, since one of our calculations uses the expansion of a deformed basis into a spherical basis, any types of transitions (or operators) beyond the GT transition operator can be calculated straightforwardly in the spherical basis.
+More extensive calculations including electro-magnetic transitions as well as weak interaction transitions are in progress.